networknt/light-doc/content/en/tutorial/_index.md

      + How to set up your service to [bootstrap from light-oauth2 key service][] for JWT signature verification public key certificate distribution.
      + How to [encrypt and decrypt sensitive info][] from secret.yml or other config files.
      + How to use [keystore and truststore][] for one-way and two-way TLS.
+     + How to create keystore for the [light-config-server TLS][] and bootstrap.truststore for light-4j service.
      + A real example on [adding server public key certificate to client.truststore][] to access public service on the Internet with HTTPS.
      + How to [install a self-signed or commercial CA-signed server certificate][] to light-4j service
      + How to get free [Let's Encrypt certificate][] for public-facing light-4j secd rvice